-Calibration of displays connected to Scratch using LightSpace CMS uses a Light Illusion developed plug-in that enables Scratch to act as the pattern generator.
-The plug-in can be downloaded from the Downloads page, and includes the following files:
+Calibration of displays connected to Scratch uses a Light Illusion developed plug-in that enables Scratch to act as the pattern generator for ColourSpace, and is standard within Scratch v9.3 onwards.
+For older Scratch versions, the plug-in can be downloaded from the General Downloads page.

-Another way is to copy both files to:
+Alternatively, copy both files to: C:\Program Files\Assimilate\plugin64\.

-Or on Mac OSX, copying them to:
+On Mac OSX, copying to: /Library/Application Support/Assimilator/Plugins.

-Please see Chapter 11 of the Scratch User Guide called 'Customizing Scratch' for details how Scratch scans for plug-ins.
+See Chapter 11 - Customizing Scratch - of the Scratch User Guide called for details on how Scratch scans for plug-ins.